CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-2/mine/mine_1.md

 You should run this piece of code if you find any unstable ground.

-**Using what you learnt in the previous sections on if statements, create a program that runs alert() if the unstable ground is detected**
+**Using what you learnt in the previous sections on "if" statements, create a program that runs "alert()" if the unstable ground is detected**

 ```spy
 if (agent.check_ground_unstable()){